rokosbasilisk/rokosbasilisk.github.io/_posts/2024-08-28-fillertokens.markdown

 layout: post
 title: "Understanding Hidden Computations in Chain-of-Thought Reasoning"
 excerpt: "chain-of-thought is decryptable"
 date: 2024-08-28 01:49:00
 mathjax: false
 comments: false
 ---

-Recent work has demonstrated that transformer models can perform complex reasoning tasks using Chain-of-Thought (COT) prompting, even when the COT is replaced with filler characters.
-This post summarizes our investigation into methods for decoding these hidden computations, focusing on the 3SUM task.
+Recent research has revealed that transformer models can maintain their reasoning capabilities even when Chain-of-Thought (COT) prompting steps are replaced with filler characters.
+This post presents my investigation into the mechanisms behind these hidden computations, using the 3SUM task as an experimental framework.

-**Background**
-1. **Chain-of-Thought (COT) Prompting**: A technique that improves the performance of large language models on complex reasoning tasks by eliciting intermediate steps [1].

-2. **COT using filler tokens**: Replacing intermediate reasoning steps with filler characters (e.g., "...") while maintaining model performance [2].
+### Background:

+Chain-of-Thought prompting has emerged as an effective method for enabling language models to perform complex reasoning tasks.
+The technique typically involves generating intermediate computational steps before producing a final answer.
+However, studies have shown that replacing these intermediate steps with filler tokens (e.g., "...") does not significantly impact model performance.

-3. **3SUM Task**: A problem requiring the identification of three numbers in a set that sum to zero, (here as a proxy for more complex reasoning tasks).
+To investigate this phenomenon, we focused on the 3SUM task - identifying three numbers in a set that sum to zero.
+While conceptually straightforward, this task serves as an effective proxy for studying more complex reasoning processes.

-**Methodology**

-We analyzed a 34M parameter LLaMA model with 4 layers, 384 hidden dimension, and 6 attention heads, this setup is same as mentioned in [2], trained on hidden COT (COT using filler tokens)  sequences for the 3SUM task.
-Our analysis focused on three main areas:

-1. Layer-wise Representation Analysis
-2. Token Ranking
-3. Modified Greedy Decoding Algorithm

-**Results:**

-**Layer-wise Analysis:**
+### Experimental Setup:

+My analysis used a 34M parameter LLaMA model with the following specifications:
+- 4 layers
+- 384 hidden dimension
+- 6 attention heads

+The model was trained on hidden COT sequences for the 3SUM task, allowing us to analyze how it processes and utilizes filler tokens during reasoning.

+### Layer-wise Analysis:

 <img src="/assets/hidden_tokens_percentage_by_layer.png" alt="Percentage comparison of filler decoded tokens" width="80%">

-Our analysis revealed a gradual evolution of representations across the model's layers:
+My analysis revealed distinct patterns in how representations evolve across the model's layers:
-- Initial layers: Primarily raw numerical sequences
+1. Initial layers primarily process raw numerical sequences
-- Third layer onwards: Emergence of filler tokens
+2. Filler tokens emerge prominently from the third layer
-- Final layers: Extensive reliance on filler tokens
+3. Final layers show significant reliance on filler token representations

-This suggests the model develops the ability to use filler tokens as proxies in its deeper layers.

-**Token Rank Analysis:**

-- Top-ranked token: Consistently the filler character (".")
-- Lower-ranked tokens: Revealed the original, non-filler COT sequences

-This supports the hypothesis that the model replaces computation with filler tokens while keeping the original computation intact underneath.

-**Modified Greedy Decoding Algorithm:**
+This progression suggests a systematic transformation of computational representations across the model's architecture.

+### Token Ranking Analysis:

 <img src="/assets/token_comparison_percentages.png" width="80%">

-We implemented a modified greedy autoregressive decoding method:
+Examination of token probabilities revealed consistent patterns:
+- Filler characters consistently emerged as the highest-ranked tokens
+- Original, non-filler COT sequences remained present in lower-ranked positions

+This finding supports the hypothesis that the model maintains original computational paths while using filler tokens as an overlay.

+### Modified Greedy Decoding:

+We developed an enhanced decoding algorithm that:
-1. Perform standard greedy decoding
+1. Implements standard greedy decoding
-2. Select the second-highest probability token when encountering a filler token
+2. Substitutes the second-highest probability token when encountering fillers
-3. Continue this process for the entire sequence
+3. Maintains this substitution throughout the sequence

-This method resulted in a 100% match in 3SUM task results with and without filler tokens.
-I.e, replacing the filler tokens with the rank-2 tokens do not affect the performance.

-**Future Work:**
+This approach achieved 100% consistency with non-filler COT results on the 3SUM task, demonstrating that the underlying computation remains intact despite the presence of filler tokens.

+### Future Work:

-1. Potential for developing better decoding methods or identifying circuits that hide tokens
+1. Development of more sophisticated decoding methods
-2. Investigating generalizability to tasks beyond 3SUM, including natural language tasks
+2. Extension to natural language reasoning tasks
-3. Improving token hiding methods (currently limited to one filler token)
+3. Enhancement of token hiding techniques beyond single filler tokens

-**Conclusion:**
+4. Identification of specific computational circuits involved in token hiding

+### Conclusion:

-Our approach to understanding hidden computations in transformer models through token ranking analysis provides new insights into how models encode and process information in filler/hidden COT sequences.
-This work opens avenues for interpreting chain-of-thought reasoning in language models.
+This investigation provides concrete evidence for how transformer models encode and process information in hidden COT sequences.
+The results demonstrate that computational paths remain intact even when obscured by filler tokens, suggesting new approaches for understanding and interpreting chain-of-thought reasoning in language models.

 The code used for the experiments and analysis is available on GitHub: [https://github.com/rokosbasilisk/filler_tokens/tree/v2](https://github.com/rokosbasilisk/filler_tokens/tree/v2)

-**Appendix:** Layerwise View of Sequences Generated via Various Decoding Methods To provide a more detailed look at our results, we've included visualizations of the sequences generated by different decoding methods across the model's layers.
+### Appendix: Layerwise View of Sequences Generated via Various Decoding Methods

+To provide a more detailed look at the results, we've included visualizations of the sequences generated by different decoding methods across the model's layers.

-# 1. Greedy Decoding
+#### 1. Greedy Decoding:
 This plot shows the sequences generated by standard greedy decoding across different layers of the model.

 <img src="/assets/greedy_decoding.png" width="90%">

-# 2. Greedy Decoding with Rank-2 Tokens
+#### 2. Greedy Decoding with Rank-2 Tokens:
 Here, we visualize the sequences generated when we replace the top-ranked token (usually the hidden character) with the second-highest probability token.

 <img src="/assets/our_method_decoding.png" width="90%">

-# 3. Our Method: Greedy Decoding with Hidden Tokens Replaced by Rank-2 Tokens
+#### 3. Greedy Decoding with Hidden Tokens Replaced by Rank-2 Tokens (My Method):
-This plot demonstrates our proposed method, where we perform greedy decoding but replace filler tokens with the second-highest probability token.
+This plot demonstrates the proposed method, where we perform greedy decoding but replace filler tokens with the second-highest probability token.

 <img src="/assets/rank2_decoding.png" width="90%">

-# 4. Greedy Decoding with Hidden Tokens Replaced by Randomly Selected Tokens
+#### 4. Greedy Decoding with Hidden Tokens Replaced by Randomly Selected Tokens:
 For comparison, this plot shows what happens when we replace filler tokens with randomly selected tokens instead of using the rank-2 tokens.

 <img src="/assets/random_tokens_decoding.png" width="90%">

-**References:**
+### References:

 1. Pfau, J., Merrill, W., & Bowman, S. R. (2023).
 Let's Think Dot by Dot: Hidden Computation in Transformer Language Models. [arXiv:2404.15758](https://arxiv.org/abs/2404.15758).